GaloisInc/saw-training/SAWManual.rst

 These three portions of the specification are written in sequence within a :saw:ref:`do` block of :saw:ref:`CrucibleSetup` (or :saw:ref:`JVMSetup`) type.
 The command :saw:ref:`crucible_execute_func` (or :saw:ref:`jvm_execute_func`) separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
 Most of the commands available for state description will work either before or after :saw:ref:`crucible_execute_func`, though with slightly different meaning, as described below.

+.. saw:type:: CrucibleSetup

+  A value of type ``CrucibleSetup ()`` represents a description of a verification task for LLVM code.

+.. saw:type:: JVMSetup

+  A value of type ``JVMSetup ()`` represents a description of a verification task for JVM code.

 Creating Fresh Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~